ping-127001/Nyx/README.md

 # Nyx
-Repo things related to the Nyx Client
+Repo for things related to the Nyx Client

 # Code-Style
 * All curly braces should be on it's own line